nitricware/NWDataBase/README.md

 * Limit a result to a specified amount and start by a specified offset if desired

 ## Changelog
+v3.0
+- PHP 8.0 support
+- makes better use of classes and types

 v2.0
 - docker support
 - examples added